alexsalomon/javascript-practice-projects/README.md

-# javascript-projects
+# javascript-practice-projects

-A variety of different applications and components created for practicing plain JavaScript.
+A variety of different applications, libraries and components created for practicing plain JavaScript.